<<Previous | Story Intro | Return to Stories | Next >>

 She returned the smile, gathered the skirt of her gown into one hand, and eased into the shaft.
 Just a few minutes, she told herself.
 That's all she wanted.

 Daniel heard the rustling in the shaft above him.
 Figured it was either the young slave, or the man named Nutesh.
 He dared to turn the lantern on, managed to get to his feet, then watched as Casey, dressed in a creamy silk gown, dropped down into the room.
-"Hey, gorgeous," he said softly, his heart hammering with love, with relief, with excitement.
+"Hey, Gorgeous," he said softly, his heart hammering with love, with relief, with excitement.

 "Daniel!"
 She raced into his outstretched arms.
 The sobs that she'd held in check from the moment she'd seen him, hanging on the metal web, more dead than alive, broke free.
 She stood shaking in his arms, her wails of pain muffled when she pressed her face against his shoulder.